carrot-foundation/methodology-rules/apps/methodologies/bold/rule-processors/mass/move-type/README.md

 ## 📄 Description

-Verify if the `move-type` metadata field is declared in all events labeled as `MOVE`.
+Verify if the 'move-type' metadata field is declared in all events labeled as MOVE

 ## 📂 Implementation